StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

 The default mode for viewing 2D data.
 It allows using a simple grey scale data representation or using of any available false color palette.
 By default the image size is scaled to achieve a good fit on your screen.
-But any (magnifying by number) or (down-size by 1/number) is possible.
+But any *zoom* (magnifying by number) or *quench* (down-size by 1/number) is possible.

 #### Window title information

 In the window title of the channel view shows for example:

+GXSMScreenShotScan2DVObjectsGrey 2D view with commonly used objects and other gizmos OSD scan info of selected parameters is enabled here (red text).
+The currently active object (colored nodes) is the Rectangle object.
+Also enabled at time of this pdf data view export is the legend (scale bar and Z legend, below option).

+GXSMTTCh2

 :   channel number is 2.

+GXSMTTX+ Topo,\*

 :   this channel is in data acquiring mode, else here appears the
     path/filename

+GXSMTTQ1/5

 :   the data view is currently down-sized by factor of 5.

+GXSMTTShort\[2\]

 :   the current data is of type short (2 bytes).

 #### Popup Menu {#Gxsm-TwoD-Popup}

-Tthe by clicking activates several convenient options and displaying
+Tthe GXSMPopupimage by clicking GXSMMouse3the image activates several convenient options and displaying tools:
-tools:

 Activate